Félix Torres (footballer, born 1997)

-Félix Eduardo Torres Caicedo (born 11 January 1997) is an Ecuadorian professional footballer who plays as a defender for Campeonato Brasileiro Serie A club Corinthians and the Ecuador national team.
+Félix Eduardo Torres Caicedo (born 11 January 1997) is an Ecuadorian professional footballer who plays as a centre-back for Campeonato Brasileiro Serie A club SC Internacional on loan from Corinthians and the Ecuador national team.

 After beginning his career with LDU Portoviejo, Torres signed for Barcelona in 2017 before joining Santos Laguna in 2019.
 He made his international debut in 2019 and represented Ecuador at both the 2021 Copa America and the 2022 FIFA World Cup.
 At the beginning of 2024 he signed with Brazilian team Sport Club Corinthians Paulista.

 Club career

 Torres began his career with LDU Portoviejo before signing for Ecuadorian Serie A side Barcelona in December 2016, on an initial one-year loan deal.
 He made his debut for the side in a 2–1 victory over Macará on 2 July and scored his first goal in a win over Guayaquil City F.C. on 5 November.
 Two weeks later, Torres joined the club permanently in November 2017 having made six appearances during his loan spell, signing a six-year contract.

 In January 2019 Torres transferred over to Mexican club Santos Laguna, following his former Barcelona coach Guillermo Almada who had taken charge of the side.
 In October 2019 Torres was punished for indiscipline by the club and as of November 2019 has not played since.

-Torres was announced at Corinthians on 14 January 2024, signing a four year contract with the club.
+Torres was announced at Corinthians on 14 January 2024, signing a four-year contract with the club.